-Spartacus attacks, or identity hijacking, are possible on unmodified Kademlia [8].
-Any node may assume the identity of another node and receive some fraction of messages intended for that node by simply copying its node ID.
+Spartacus attacks, or identity hijacking, can occur when any node assumes the identity of another node and receive some fraction of messages intended for that node by simply copying its node ID.
 This allows for targeted attacks against specific nodes and data.
-Spartacus attack mitigation is addressed in S/Kademlia [32] by implementing node IDs as public key hashes and requiring messages to be signed.
+Spartacus attacks can be mitgated by implementing node IDs as public key hashes and requiring messages to be signed [32].
 A Spartacus attacker in this system would be unable to generate the corresponding private key, and thus unable to sign messages and participate in the network.